bishnarender/rsna-screening-mammography-breast-cancer-detection/README.md

 6. train_exp.ipynb
 7. rsna-breast-submission.ipynb

-Instead of original data, certain external datasets have been used.
+Along with the original data, certain external datasets also have been used.

 4-folds splits have been used instead of 5, probably because the number of positives is not sufficient (0.02 %).
 During inference I did not use the fold_0 due to poor metrics.
 And obtained the score with ensemble of fold_1, fold_2 and fold_3 weights.